RPM Fest Presents Karel Doing: Ruins and Resilience

 Run Time: 90 min.

+RPM Film Festival and the Brattle Theatre are proud to announce the screening of solo artist Karel Doing.
 Karel Doing is an independent artist, filmmaker and researcher whose practice investigates the relationship between culture and nature by means of analogue and organic process, experiment and co-creation.

 He studied Fine Arts at the Hogeschool voor de Kunsten, in Arnhem, the Netherlands, graduating in 1990.
-He was a founder member of Studio één (a DiY film laboratory) and Filmbank (a foundation dedicated to the promotion and distribution of experimental film and video in the Netherlands).
+He was a founding member of Studio één (a DiY film laboratory) and Filmbank (a foundation dedicated to the promotion and distribution of experimental film and video in the Netherlands).

 He finished his PhD at the University of the Arts London in 2017.
 During his research he developed ‘phytography’ a technique that combines plants and photochemical emulsion.
 He has employed this technique to investigate how culture and meaning can be shared between the human and the vegetal realm.
 His writing about eco-literacy and cinema has been published internationally.